Rescue is our favorite breed

 Birdie

-• male orange and white kitten
+• male ginger white kitten

-• male black kitten
+• female calico kitten

 • female tortie kitten